pbollhorn/game-of-life/README.md

 Features:
 - Choose number of rows and columns for the board
+- Add random cells (can be clicked multiple times)
 - Manually set cells to be alive/dead with mouse click
 - Run game

 TODO:
-- Implement Add random cells
 - Cleanup code